LiskArchive/lisk-legacy-docs/tutorials.md

 # SDK Tutorials

-Here we provide you with a step-by-step walkthrough to simplify the process of developing a blockchain application with the Lisk SDK.
+Get onboarded to the Lisk SDK with step-by-step walkthroughs that simplify the process of developing a blockchain application with the Lisk SDK.

 ## What do the tutorials cover?